iudicium/pryingdeep/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add a folder for storing configuration files so that go install could be used.
 - [ ] Fix the phoneNumber module, get it to at least 50%
-- [x] Add PostgreSQL to docker-compose
 - [ ] Implement file identification and search
-- [x] Fix the config module and add various parameters
-- [x] Issue with configs, you cannot have different structs otherwise it will not parse the configs properly.
-Fix by 19/11/2023
+- [ ] Add an `install` module which will automatically grab the config and place it in the specified directory.

 <!-- CONTRIBUTING -->
 ## Contributing